catalyst-cloud/catalystcloud-docs/source/object-storage/software-configuration/tiger-surveillance-bridge.rst

       it as a local system storage/share option;
     - Milestone Sys: Licensing and S3 bucket are set up within the VMS via the Tiger Bridge plug-in.

-The following setup steps assume that the Surveillance Bridge from Tiger Surveillance will running in the same host as the chosen VMS platform.
+The following setup steps assume that the Surveillance Bridge from Tiger Surveillance will be running in the same host as the chosen VMS platform.

 Installation
 ============